sproutfund/field-guide/community-building/what-is-community-building.md

 The Sprout Fund helped foundations, nonprofits, companies, and governments make an impact on the issues they cared about most.
 Sprout began its work primarily as a grantmaking organization: over its 17-year history, Sprout worked with regional and national philanthropic partners to make more than $7 million of community-decided investments in more than 1,100 early-stage projects, organizations, innovators, and activities.

 But distributing grants was only the beginning.
-In addition to providing catalytic funding to promising projects, Sprout has also spent its last decade forging connections between people working in service of critical social causes like education, art, and neighborhood development.
+In addition to providing catalytic funding to promising projects, Sprout also spent more than a decade forging connections between people working in service of critical social causes like education, art, and neighborhood development.
 Our experience suggests that most problems cannot be solved in isolation; instead, we believe that positive change results when people openly collaborate to achieve shared goals.

 We think the best description for this body of work is **community building**: the process of creating or enhancing connections among individuals within a specific geography or interest area.
 The people who lead this type of work are **community builders**: the advocates who use open practices to catalyze civic action.